dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 ## Wake from sleep heavily distorted on AMD/ATI in macOS 11.3 and newer

-Unfortunately a very well known issue the community is investigating, current known solution is to simply downgrade to 11.2.3 or older until a proper fix can be found.
-Additionally logging out and logging in can resolve the issue without requiring a reboot
+Unfortunately a very well known issue that the community is investigating.
+A currently known solution is to downgrade to macOS 11.2.3 or older until a proper fix can be found.
+Additionally logging out and logging in can resolve the issue without requiring a reboot.

 * Note, this issue should be exclusive to TeraScale 1 GPUs (ie. HD2000-4000).
-TeraScale 2 GPUs should not exhibit this issue
+TeraScale 2 GPUs should not exhibit this issue.

 In the event Apple removes 11.2.3 from their catalogue, we've provided a mirror below: